lemonce/lemonce.net/source/docs/lemoncase2/subprocess.md

 **substr( )**

-The `substr(string,from,length)` method returns the characters in a string beginning at the specified location through the specified number of characters.
+The `substr(string,from,[length])` method returns the characters in a string beginning at the specified location through the specified number of characters.
 ```
 substr('Lemoncase',2,3)  //Output 'mon'
+substr('Lemoncase',2)  //Output 'moncase'
 ```

 **trim( )**